google-site-verification: googlee16c7726ecc34510.html

 Mother cat with kitten

-Being a new mom can be stressful for both dogs and cats, even more so while being at the shelter.
-Fostering for a nursing mom provides her with a quiet stress-free environment to carry out her motherly duties.
-Not to mention that a foster home provides her with plenty of space if she needs a break.
+Being a new mom can be stressful for dogs and cats, especially while at the shelter.
+Fostering for a nursing mother provides her with a quiet, stress-free environment in which to carry out her maternal duties.
+Not to mention that a foster home provides her plenty of space if she needs a break.

 MEDICAL CASES